LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/what-to-do-if-email-address-unavailable-when-creating-user-account.md

 1. Create a user account for the instructor with an alternate email address.

 ## Related Article
-for more information about the  Instructor Pool, please read:
+For more information about the  Instructor Pool, please read:

 - [What is the Contract Instructor Pool?](../instructor-management/what-is-contract-instructor-pool.md)